-If you would like to email one of the officers please click on their name and then click on the contact form link to display the contact form.
-You will need to use the contact form in order to email the officer.
+If you would like to email one of the officers, please click on their name and then click on the contact form link to display the contact form.
+You will need to use the contact form to email the officer.

 |Lee Brandon||President, Rustin Varsity Assistant Baseball Coach|

 |Greg Wittman||Field Management, Senior Legion Assistant Coach, Rustin JV Head Coach|

 This is a game played by two teams, one out the other in.
 The one that’s in sends players out one at a time to see if they can get in before they get out.
 If they get out before they get in, they come in; but, it doesn’t count.
 If they get in before they get out, it does count.

 When the ones out get three outs from the ones in before they get in without getting out, the team that’s out comes in and the team that’s in goes out to get those going in out before they get in without being out.